Jacobpbrooker/resume_website/_drafts/2021-10-25-recipe-generator.md

 categories: jekyll update
 post_description: This is a Restaurant and Recipe selector console based application.
 This application is written in C.
 ---
 Recipedia (no affiliation with the wiki variety) is a console application written in C for a practical project course as part of the BCS.
-For Recipedia I developed the data structures, linked lists, data reading, and data writing.
+For Recipedia I developed the data structures, linked lists, data reading, data writing, and the administrative delete / add restaurant function.

 I wanted to develop a file system that would allow each restaurant to have its own folder logically separated in its own file path.
-Inside each restaurant I wanted to have separate text files that would each contain separate information.
+Inside each restaurant I aimed to have separate text files that would contain information unique to that restaurant.
 One text file for the restaurant information, one text file that contained the ingredients for the restaurants specialty menu item, and one text file that contained the instructions for cooking the specialty menu item.

-This way, as the restaurant list changes, or decides to switch specialty entree's the file paths do not need to be changed.
+This way, as the restaurants change (or decide to switch specialty entree's) the file paths do not need to be changed.
 Only the information inside the text file would need to be updated.

+Further, the restaurants need to be searchable quickly and have the ability to add or remove restaurants as required.

 To accomplish this task, each restaurant was saved in a linked list format, with each node in the linked list acting as the head of a queue for the ingredients, and the head of the queue for the instructions as well.
+Each node on the restaurant linked list would contain basic restaurant information such as the name of the restaurant, the head chef, and a brief synopsis of the restaurant.

 <h3>Application Decomposition and Explanation</h3>
 First, I will go over the custom structures that are used in the Recipedia! project that I created.